drewcsillag/chtla/README.md

 Having dug into TLA+ and PlusCal more, TLA+ is even worse than I remembered.
 PlusCal is notably less bad.
 But I think something that makes formal verification less accessible is literally that the standard tooling for TLA+/PlusCal is pretty awful.
 I'm hoping to make it less so with the rust version.

+In the py directory, the files named `algo`... are examples from Learning TLA+ to verify the model checker succeeds or fails as it should.
+There's another augagile.py which relates to the blog post [Augmenting Agile](https://www.hillelwayne.com/post/augmenting-agile/) where he debugs an algorithm with a bug.

+chtla.py is the model checker main bits.

+choice.py is the chooser from [here](https://github.com/drewcsillag/chooser)